MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-eclipse.md

    ![Add the Team Explorer view to Eclipse](_img/share-your-code-in-git-eclipse/add_team_explorer_to_eclipse.png)

-## Connect to Team Services
+## Connect to VSTS

 0. In the Team Explorer Everywhere view, select **Connect to Team Services or a Team Foundation Server** .

    ![Select Connect to Team Foundation Server to connect your TFS or Team Services account](_img/share-your-code-in-git-eclipse/connect_to_vsts_from_tee.png)

-   > If you don't have a Team Services account, select **Sign up for Visual Studio Team Services** to create an account now.

-0. If you know your Team Services or Team Foundation Server account URL, select the **Servers...** button under **Connect to a Team Foundation Server or Team Services account** to add your TFS server or account to the drop-down list.
+0. If you know your VSTS or Team Foundation Server account URL, select the **Servers...** button under **Connect to a Team Foundation Server or Team Services account** to add your TFS server or account to the drop-down list.
 If you don't know your account information for VSTS, select **Browse Visual Studio Services** and select **Next**.

    ![Add Existing Team Project Dialog](_img/share-your-code-in-git-eclipse/tee_existing_team_project.png)